 Social Media Tips

-One of the best ways that you can highlight all of your hard work during this campaign is by showcasing it on social media.
-Social media allows you to share events, information and interactions for Subaru’s "Share the Love" campaign by raising an overall awareness for your program.
+One of the best ways you can highlight all of your hard work during the “Share the Love” event is by showcasing it on social media.
+Social media allows you to promote your retailer events in advance, raise awareness for the “Share the Love” event and share related photos and video.

 Let’s start with the basics.
-This is a great opportunity to start using social media for your program if you do not already.
+This is a great opportunity to get your program active on social media if you have not already.
 Watch a step-by-step guide on how to operate your standard social platforms:

 The ins and outs.
 Here are some additional tips to consider while using social media:

-- It is important to "like" Subaru on Facebook and follow Subaru on Twitter in order to link back to them in posts and tweets, share campaign content and support the company that is giving back.
-The more you include them in your outreach, the better the chance they will retweet, share or engage in conversation.
-Your local dealership is likely active on social media as well.
+- It is important to "like" Subaru on Facebook and follow Subaru on Twitter in order to link back to their posts and tweets, share campaign content and support the company that is giving back.
+The more you include them in your outreach, the better the chances are that they will retweet, share or engage in conversation.
+Your local retailer is likely active on social media, as well.

 - The # symbol is known as a hashtag and allows your post to be linked to a specific conversation.
 When tweeting anything about this campaign, be sure to include #SharetheLove.
 This way, anyone interested in "Share the Love" will be able to find your post promoting your activity.
-Although it is most common to use hashtags on Twitter, Facebook recently started utilizing hashtags as well.
-Learn more here.
+Although it is most common to use hashtags on Twitter, you can now use hashtags on Facebook, too!

-- While Facebook has an unlimited use of characters in posts, Twitter only allows for 140.
+- While Facebook has an unlimited use of characters in posts, Twitter only allows for 140 characters.
 Keep this in mind before attempting to send a lengthy tweet!

 Raise awareness.
 Simple examples of how programs have utilized each social platform:

 Start sharing.
-Possible content that you can share on social media:
+Sample content that you can share on social media:

-- Share videos on YouTube of Subaru staff delivering or serving meals, an event at your dealership or your clients thanking Subaru for its support.
+- Share videos on YouTube of Subaru staff delivering or serving meals, an event at your retailer and/or your clients thanking Subaru for its support.
 Smart phones make this easier than ever!

-- Post pictures of your events, clients or volunteers.
+- Post pictures of your events, clients and/or volunteers.

 - Inform your followers about the "Share the Love" event in general.
-Encourage them to check the Meals On Wheels Association of America box when purchasing their Subaru between November 21, 2013 and January 2, 2014.
+Be sure to encourage them to check the Meals On Wheels Association of America box when purchasing their Subaru between November 20, 2014 and January 2, 2015.

-- Link to any news coverage you get throughout the campaign.
+- Post updates that link to any news coverage you get throughout the event.

 - Sample Tweets:

-- Test drive a Subaru this weekend @DEALERSHIP and they'll make a $XXX donation back to @PROGRAM! #sharethelove
+- Test drive a Subaru this weekend @RETAILER and they'll make a $XXX donation back to @YOURPROGRAM! #SharetheLove

-- We are thrilled that @subaru_usa and @DEALERSHIP have decided to #sharethelove with @PROGRAM and @_MealsOnWheels #noseniorhungry
+- We are thrilled that @subaru_usa and @RETAILER have decided to #SharetheLove with @YOURPROGRAM and @_MealsOnWheels

 Capture it all.
 Remember to save links to content or use screen captures to document what you do.
 A detailed summary of social media outreach will be needed for your grant application.